-Must-Read American Classics That Shaped a Nation
+Must-Read American Classics That Defined a Nation

 1. The Great Gatsby by F. Scott Fitzgerald (1925)